Information Access of the Oppressed: Freirean Design for Emancipatory Information Access: Information Access of the Oppressed

-This is not an argument against research (or researchers) that develop mitigative intervention mechanisms, but rather a call for us to recognize that those efforts must be grounded in broader collective acts of movement-building to challenge the concentration of power in the hands of large (often multinational) platforms and to ultimately \emph{abolish Big Tech}.
-Otherwise, any positive impact of these efforts will be temporary and potentially contribute to \emph{ethics washing}~\citep{wagner2018ethics, van2022ai} and further entrenchment of corporate hold over our IA platforms.
+This is not an argument against research (or researchers) that develop mitigative intervention mechanisms, but rather a call for us to recognize that those efforts should be grounded in broader collective acts of movement-building to challenge the concentration of power in the hands of large multinational platforms and to ultimately \emph{abolish Big Tech}.
+Otherwise, any positive impact of these efforts will be temporary and potentially contribute to \emph{ethics washing}~\cite{wagner2018ethics, van2022ai} and further entrenchment of corporate hold over our IA platforms.
 Instead, we advocate that societally-motivated technologists should join the struggle in solidarity with the people who are most at risk and harmed by these technologies.
-With this re-framing, the role of the technologists becomes two-fold.
-They must present the material risks of emerging technologies for the marginalized as an object of study to the people (users), to encourage them to see themselves as the necessary makers and unmakers of technology in support of their liberation.
-Simultaneously, technologists must re-envision the structure of our online technology stacks, such that they facilitate marginalized communities co-opting and co-constructing the technology to build pedagogical information experiences that encourage information seekers to critically examine their relations with oppressive structures, and to take action in support of universal emancipation.
-The inclusion of those at the cross hairs of technology is therefore much more than symbolic.
-It is \emph{only} through their participation that we can aim for the necessary social, political, and cultural sensitivity in our pursuit for universal emancipation.
-Their participation is a radical act of connecting their struggles with the making and unmaking of technology, that must be shaped by intra-community and inter-community negotiations.
-This co-construction of technology is both informed by social movements and itself becomes an integral part of liberatory movement-building.
+Dismantling the technologists-as-liberator frame will require radical rethinking of our approach to technology design, and we operationalize Freire's approach next to put forward such a proposal.